 - Good logistics and port connectivity enhance value for bigger miners who may want to develop the site

 While there are many junior miners out there, when it comes to rich gold and silver deposits, it is hard to beat Mexico’s Sierra Madre region.

 In Mexico’s Sinaloa State, junior miner Brigadier Gold (TSX:BRG/OTC:BGADF) has completed phase 1 of a fully-funded drill program in the very intriguing Picachos Project.

 The exploration project is looking to extract samples from a large and unexplored copper porphyry target as well as other high-grade gold and silver veins which have never been tested before.
 Brigadier Gold has set out to prove the existence of high-grade, gold-silver veins under the Mexican soil that can be developed via underground mining techniques.

 The Picachos Project constitutes 3,954 hectares, sited less than 15 miles from the gold and silver discoveries of Vizsla and GR Silver.
 While the site has over 160 historic mines and workings, Brigadier Gold is the first company in the project’s history to drill test high priority targets using diamond core drilling.

 The geology does look very exciting: Picachos lies between the GR Silver and Vizsla claims, overlapping one of the most contiguous and highest amplitude anomalies for gold, silver and base metals, in the Western Sierra Madre.

-The San Agustin mine, which Brigadier is focusing on, represents 665m of underground development, and over three rounds of test mining in 2014 yielded 15.8g/t Au and 63g/t Ag across 2.5 metres.
-It has veins that are open at depth and have never been tested with diamond core drilling.
+The historic high grade San Agustin mine, which Brigadier is focusing on, represents 665m of underground development, and over three rounds of test mining in 2014 yielded 15.8g/t Au and 63g/t Ag across 2.5 metres.
+It has veins that are open at depth that have never been tested with diamond core drilling.